mariamji19-DataFairy/ChessBI/docs/stack.md

 - Clone repo, run 3 commands, see results
 - No API keys, no cloud setup, no waiting
 - Works on any laptop (Windows, Mac, Linux)
-- Portfolio reviewers can validate quality independently
+- Independent reviewers can validate quality

 ## Summary

 This stack optimizes for **learning, demonstration, and iteration speed** without sacrificing **production relevance**.
-It's the ideal balance for a portfolio project that shows:
+It's the ideal balance for a technical project that shows:

 1. Understanding of modern data tooling
 2. Ability to make pragmatic technical decisions
 3. Focus on code quality and testing
-4. Production-ready patterns at portfolio scale
+4. Production-ready patterns at appropriate scale

 **Key principle**: Use the simplest tool that solves the problem, with a clear upgrade path to production equivalents.